Great Depression

 What Was The Great Depression: Causes, Start & End

 The Great Depression remains one of the worst experiences in the history of mankind in terms of economic events, impacting the world’s economy between 1929 and the late 1930s.
-This essay explores the causes, its impact, and the fundamental steps that were taken to ensure recovery to explain this historic event in more detail.
+The era was characterized by a number of economic downturns, such as the 1929 stock market crash, banking panics in 1930 and 1931. and the Smoot-Hawley Tariff that collapsed world trade.
+Various events and policies contributed to the extension of the Depression throughout the 1930s.
+Economists and historians frequently refer to the Great Depression as the most important, if not the most devastating, economic event of the 20th century.This essay explores the causes, its impact, and the fundamental steps that were taken to ensure recovery to explain this historic event in more detail.

-What Was the Great Depression?
+What Was the Great Depression of 1929?

 The Great Depression started in 1929 and is best described by the deep plunge in production, massive joblessness, and the highest financial meltdown across several economies.
 This period was the time when economies all over the world faced dwindling consumer demand, falling prices, and insecurity about the future.
-Starting with a stock market crash in 1929, its spillover spread all over the world, ravaging the communities and changing drastically the foundations of economics and policies.
+Starting with a stock market crash in 1929, its spillover spread all over the world, ravaging the communities and drastically changing the foundations of economics and policies.

 Speculative investment was very widespread during this period before the Depression, especially in the U.S. stock market, as it was witnessing high growth.
 Financial instability soon overran the banking system when the market bubble finally burst in October 1929.
 Near-collapse is the term best suited for describing the world economic situation, which, along with high unemployment and reduced industrial output, compelled governments and economists to change their economic practices.
 They eventually resulted in structural reforms to prevent such crises from occurring in the future.

-5 Causes of the Great Depression
+Explain the Causes of Great Depression

 1. Stock Market Crash of 1929